ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/quickstart.md

 You can pick any passphrase you want, of course.
 The *ANSIBLE_VAULT_PASSWORD_FILE* environment variable is how we tell Ansible which passphrase to use, you're going to need to set it whenever you invoke Ansible via *float*.
+Note that ANSIBLE_VAULT_PASSWORD_FILE can also point to an executable (like a script), which can be useful for integration with gpg or password managers.

 We can now initialize the credentials, which by default will be stored below the *float-test/credentials/* directory (the value of